14 Combined Loads

 dV = Vertical distance between the point of interest on the cross-section and the H axis [m, in.]

-IV = the moment of inertia about the vertical axis [m4, in.4]
+IV = the moment of inertia about the vertical axis of the cross-section [m4, in.4]

-IH = Area moment of inertia about the horizontal axis [m4, in.4]
+IH = Area moment of inertia about the horizontal axis of the cross-section [m4, in.4]

 Figure 14.3 illustrates the distances dH and dV for the case where the stress at the example point P on the cross-section is being calculated.

-It will also be helpful to note that the bending stress at a point that lies directly on a centroidal axis will be zero for bending around that axis.
+In solving problems, it will be helpful to note that MH does not affect the normal stress of points directly on the H axis and MV does not affect the normal stress of points directly on the V axis.
 This is evident from the fact that dH =0 for a point on the V axis and dV =0 for a point on the H axis.

-Figure 14.3: The distances dH and dV that would go in @eq-14.1 when calculating the bending stress for point P on the cross-section
+Figure 14.3: The distances dH and dV that would go in Equation 14.1 when calculating the bending stress for the example point P on the cross-section

 14.2.2 Assessing Bending Stress Signs For Generalized Bending Stress Equation